8th Dragoon Regiment (France): Bourbon Restoration

 Following Napoleon's defeat, the 8th Dragoon Regiment was reduced to just a garrison.
 1823 saw it active in Spain, and from 1825, they would be stationed at Nevers.
 They will not be affected by the changes in leadership, with the Bourbons overthrown, following two more republics.

 Franco-Prussian War

 In the Franco-Prussian War, the 8th Dragoons would be highly active, following their reinstatement as a regiment, serving in the Battles of Borny and Gravelotte.
 They were part of the force that tried to relieve forces participating in the siege in Metz along with the Army of the Rhine.
 It would be followed by skirmishes in Lorcy.
 Following an uprising in Paris by the French Communes, the 8th Dragoons were put under the command of the Army of Versailles, participating in the Bloody Week, acts of reprisal against the rebellion.

 Before 1914

-After the end of the Franco-Prussian War, the 8th Dragoons were at patrol in Luneville, starting from 1877.
+After the end of the Franco-Prussian War, the 8th Dragoons were at patrol in Lunéville, starting from 1877.
 They would take no military actions as they were on garrison duty.